geoffreyvanwyk/phel-lang.org/content/documentation/functions-and-recursion.md

 (fn [params*] expr*)
 ```

 Defines a function.
-A function consists of a list of parameters and a list of expression.
+A function consists of a list of parameters and a list of expressions.
 The value of the last expression is returned as the result of the function.
-All other expression are only evaluated for side effects.
+All other expressions are only evaluated for side effects.
 If no expression is given, the function returns `nil`.

-Function also introduce a new lexical scope that is not accessible outside the function.
+A function also introduces a new lexical scope that is not accessible outside the function.

 ```phel
 (fn []) # Function with no arguments that returns nil